yamachig/Lawtext/docs/pages/technical.md

 }
 ```

-**StdEL** ([source](../src/law/std/stdEL.ts)) is a special type of `JsonEL` that complies with the Standard Law XML Schema.
+[**StdEL**](lib/core/modules/core_src_law_std_stdEL.md#stdel) is a special type of `JsonEL` that complies with the Standard Law XML Schema.
 A `StdEL` object has a tag name, corresponding attributes, and children defined in the Standard Law XML Schema.
 The Lawtext parser aims to convert the Lawtext string into the `StdEL` tree.

 The `StdEL` works as an intermediate representation of the law.
 The Lawtext library provides several renderers that enable converting the law (`StdEL`) into HTML, docx, Standard Law XML, and Lawtext (reversely).

-# Examples of Lawtext, standard law XML, and StdEL representation
+## Examples of Lawtext, standard law XML, and StdEL representation

 A Lawtext string looks like the one below: